mg979/vim-xtabline/README.md

     let g:xtabline_alt_action = "buffer #"    (switch to alternative buffer)
     let g:xtabline_alt_action = "Buffers"     (call fzf-vim :Buffers command)

+*XTablineCloseBuffer* will close and delete the current buffer, but it will not try to close the tab page, unless _g:xtabline_close_buffer_can_close_tab_ is set to 1.

 ---

 #### Toggling Options